Malk97sc/Computer_Vision_Research/README.md

 ```
 Note: The first argument is the number of threads, and the second is the image in PPM format.

-Note: This has been tested on Linux (Linux Mint XFACE).
+Note: This has been tested on Linux (Linux Mint).